Royce Johnson

-Royce J. Johnson is an American actor, screenwriter, and filmmaker best known for his recurring role as Detective Sergeant Brett Mahoney in the Marvel Cinematic Universe television series Daredevil (2015–2018), Jessica Jones (2015), The Punisher (2017–2019), and Daredevil: Born Again (2026).
+Royce J. Johnson is an American actor, screenwriter, and filmmaker best known for his recurring role as Brett Mahoney in the Marvel Cinematic Universe television series Daredevil (2015–2018), Jessica Jones (2015), The Punisher (2017–2019), and Daredevil: Born Again (2026–present).

 Early life

 Johnson was born Royce J. Johnson and graduated from Warren Easton High School in 1990 in New Orleans, Louisiana.
+Se estima que Royce Johnson nació al rededor de 1971-1972.